-Measured Progress has partnered with ERB to deliver The Comprehensive Testing Program (CTP); a rigorous assessment for high achieving students in areas such as reading, listening, vocabulary, writing, science (online only) and mathematics.
-The CTP helps compare content specific, curriculum-based performance to the more conceptual knowledge base found in reasoning tests.
+Measured Progress has partnered with ERB to deliver The Comprehensive Testing Program (CTP), a rigorous assessment for high achieving students in reading, listening, vocabulary, writing, science, and mathematics.
+The CTP helps compare content-specific, curriculum-based performance to the more conceptual knowledge base found in reasoning tests.

 ERB (Educational Records Bureau) is a not-for-profit organization providing admission and achievement assessments as well as instructional services for pre-K–grade 12.
-For over 85 years, and with over 2,000 member schools and districts around the world, ERB continues to be a trusted source to inform admission decisions and/or to support curriculum and instruction.
+For more than 85 years, and with over 2,000 member schools and districts around the world, ERB continues to be a trusted source to inform admission decisions and support curriculum and instruction.

 eMetric was founded in 2000 with a vision to support state assessment with a web-based tool that would provide educators the ability to view assessment data interactively, while maintaining the integrity of student data.
 After substantial research and design, eMetric created the iTester platform, which has been used to deliver and report on a wide array of statewide assessments including summative, end-of-instruction, formative, alternate, and English language learner assessments.